Airidas654/Puzzle-game/README.txt

 If you want to edit this project, you need to install unity and open this repository from there.

-For any questions contact us via github.
+For any questions contact us armandasleonavicius555@gmail.com